10 User Experience (UX) Guidelines to follow in Web Design

+A user experience guidelines that is often missed.
 Simplicity in web design is not about crushing creativity; it is about making it easy for your customer visually to find what they are looking for, and being consistent.
 Less really is more, as you focus on digestible chunks of content, with it easy for them to “order more” with the click of a button.

 The use of headlines, white space, and imagery help users to scan before they engage and start reading and taking action.
 When you are choosing fonts, backgrounds colours and images, be sure to check how easy it is to get a key message, or understand what the page or blog is about.
 As they say, a picture paints a thousand words, and a well-matched visual with your written content can help people find not only information but understand your brand personality, too.

 Creativity is wonderful.
 It does need boundaries when it comes to web design, as there are certain elements that our browsing customers are familiar with.
 Elements like a user login being in the top right corner, or “ contact us” being a core element on your site’s header.

 Keeping the colour of your hyperlinks consistent helps take the guesswork out of the experience for users.
 Buttons should also look like buttons, and read like buttons.